ADD CONDITION

 Drug Overview

-Walgreens Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
-These drops combine a honey and lemon flavor to provide a comforting experience while helping to ease your symptoms.
+Walgreens Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+These drops provide a comforting option when you're feeling under the weather, helping to ease discomfort and make it easier for you to go about your day.

 Uses